-4.1.
-The Council and NHS Board each appoints 4 representatives to be voting members of the Integration Joint Board in accordance with the requirements of the Public bodies (Joint Working) Integration Joint Boards) (Scotland) Order 2014 SSI no 285.
+4.1 The Council and NHS Board each appoints 4 representatives to be voting members of the Integration Joint Board in accordance with the requirements of the Public Bodies (Joint Working) Integration Joint Boards) (Scotland) Order 2014 SSI no 285.
 The Integration Joint Board members appointed by the parties hold office for a period of 3 years.
-Integration Joint Board members appointed by the parties will cease to be members of the Integration Joint Board in the event that they cease to be representatives of the NHS board or an Appropriate Person or a South Lanarkshire Council Councillor in terms of the Public Bodies (Joint Working) (Integration Joint Boards)(Scotland) Order 2014 SSI no 285.
+Integration Joint Board members appointed by the parties will cease to be members of the Integration Joint Board in the event that they cease to be nominated representatives of the NHS Board or an Appropriate Person or a Councillor of the Council in terms of the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order 2014 SSI no 285.

-- 4.2.
-The Integration Joint Board also includes the following in terms of the Public Bodies (Joint Working) (Integration Joint Boards)(Scotland) Order2014 SSI no 285 : - ♦ the Chief Social Work Officer of the Council - ♦ the Chief Officer of the Integration Joint Board - the proper officer of the Integration Joint Board appointed under section 95 of the Local Government (Scotland) Act 1973 - a registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health Board in accordance with the regulations made under section 17P of the National Health Service (Scotland) Act 1978 (b) - ♦ a registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract - ◆ a registered medical practitioner employed by the Health Board and not providing primary medical services - 4.3.
-The Integration Joint Board has appointed (in addition to the above), at least one member in respect of each of the following groups in terms of the Public Bodies (Joint Working) (Integration Joint Boards)(Scotland) Order2014 SSI no 285: - at least one member of staff of the constituent authorities engaged in the provision of services provided under integration functions - at least one member from a third sector body carrying out activities related to health or social care in the South Lanarkshire area - at least one member being a user of health and social care services residing in the South Lanarkshire area - at least one member providing unpaid care in the South Lanarkshire area - any additional member as the Integration Joint Board sees fit, for example there is an older person's representative on the South Lanarkshire IJB - 4.4.
-The first chair of the Integration Joint Board was a Board Member nominated by the Council and held office as chair for a period of 12 months.
-The party which has not appointed the chair nominates the vice chair and the vice chair then holds office for a period of 12 months.
-At the end of the period of 12 months responsibility for appointing the chair and vice chair will switch to the other party and a new chair and vice chair will be appointed for a period of 2 years.
-Thereafter, responsibility for appointing the chair and vice chair will alternate between the parties and the appointments will be made for a period of 3 years.
+4.2 The Integration Joint Board also includes the following in terms of the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order2014 SSI no 285:

+- the Chief Social Work Officer of the Council - the Chief Officer of the Integration Joint Board - the proper officer of the Integration Joint Board appointed under section 95 of the Local Government (Scotland) Act 1973 - a registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health Board in accordance with the regulations made under section 17P of the National Health Service (Scotland) Act 1978 (b) - a registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract - a registered medical practitioner employed by the Health Board and not providing primary medical services. - 4.3 The Integration Joint Board has appointed (in addition to the above), at least one member in respect of each of the following groups in terms of the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order2014 SSI no 285: - at least one member of staff of the constituent authorities engaged in the provision of services provided under integration functions - at least one member from a third sector body carrying out activities related to health or social care in the South Lanarkshire area - at least one member being a user of health and social care services residing in the South Lanarkshire area - at least one member providing unpaid care in the South Lanarkshire area - any additional member as the Integration Joint Board sees fit.